 Week 1 No record on transcript

 Weeks 2-9 W-Withdrawn

 Weeks 10-15 WP-Withdrawn passing or

 WF-Withdrawn failing

 Audits

+Students wanting to take a class for personal benefit may audit a course with approval from the Registrar.
 Audited courses may not be changed to a credit basis after the course has started.